aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/format-text-in-document/_index.md

 ﻿---
-title: Format Text in Document – Aspose.Words for Java
+title: Format Text in Document
+second_title: Aspose.Words for Java
 articleTitle: Format Text in Document
 linktitle: Format Text in Document
 description: "Format text within a document easily and fast instead of using Apache POI."